code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate2/professional-development.md

 Multi-day in person professional development workshop.

-- Articulate the alignment of key computer science concepts to commonly used math and science curricula aligned to Common Core and Next Gen Science Standards.
+- Articulate the alignment of key computer science concepts to commonly used math and science curricula aligned to Common Core and Next Generation Science Standards.
 - Exploration of specific curricular tools.
 - Creating a professional learning community that will extend beyond the Code.org partnership.